 Eligible students grades kindergarten through 12 are each assigned a month of the year to illustrate:

-Artwork entries must be mailed to the Indianapolis office of Electric Consumer by 3 p.m., Friday, March 24, 2017.
+Artwork must be at the Indianapolis office of Electric Consumer by 3 p.m., Friday, March 23, 2018.
 Mailing address: P.O.
 Box 24517, Indianapolis, IN 46224; street address: 720 N. High School Road, Indianapolis, IN 46214.
 Refer to the contest rules for submission details including specs and formats and the official entry form .

 - FIRST PLACE: A first place “Artist of the Month” will be selected for each grade, kindergarten through 12, and will receive $200.
 Up to nine additional artists will be selected for honorable mention awards and receive $50.

 - ARTIST OF THE YEAR: An “Artist of the Year” also will be selected from among the first place winners for the Best of Show and receive an additional $100.

 - HONORABLE MENTION: Artists who win either their grade division or honorable mention awards will receive 10 complimentary copies of the 2018 calendar.

 - AWARD OF MERIT: Judges will also select Award of Merit winners who will receive certificates.